 This is slightly larger than Owlbie, it has the same characteristics regarding the sounds and the timer.
 In the case of light, instead of a simple glow, it projects an underwater light effect.

 This is the most complex of the three.

 The sounds and projections are not only regulated by a timer, but also features two pre-set sleep cycles developed by sleep experts.

 Once the projector is turned on it goes through 3 steps to help baby fall asleep.

 In addition to this more elaborate set up, it also features a baby cry sensor, which immediately activates Pabobo if the baby wakes up and cries during the night.
 The projection and white noise come on to calm the baby.

 When it comes to optimising what you take on the road, it would seem superfluous to think of packing a sleep bag as well, when probably the hotel (and often AIRBnB) will provide you with sheets and blankets for the crib.
 Big mistake, nothing causes a sleepless night more than a restless / cold baby.

 We personally have used sleep bags until the twins were almost 3 years old, and we always carried them everywhere.
-Unless your baby is already used to sleeping in a crib with sheets and blankets, adjusting for a few nights can be difficult.
+(You can read more info about twhat to pack when travelling with a baby here) Unless your baby is already used to sleeping in a crib with sheets and blankets, adjusting for a few nights can be difficult.